-enChoice Supports a Unique Technology-Based Wildlife Protection Program
+enChoice Supports a Unique Technology-Based program named SPARK (Sentinel Protection Against Rhino Killing)

 Historically the Rhino had no predators; survival was virtually guaranteed due to its massive size and killer horn.
 But the world has since changed and the Rhino’s horn is no longer a defense, but instead a highly sought after and valued item.

-In a ground-breaking new Wildlife Protection Program technology is becoming the Rhino’s new “Survival of the Fittest” defense, along with the help of a community of people and fellow animals.
+In a ground-breaking new program named SPARK technology is becoming the Rhino’s new “Survival of the Fittest” defense, along with the help of a community of people and fellow animals.
 Since Rhinos did not evolve as vulnerable to predators, they do not have the natural defenses to know when a threat exists.
 However, other animals in their community do.
 So, a variety of ungulate species have been fitted with specially designed animal collars embedded with a GPS and an accelerometer that collectively record movement related data that will be used to combat rhino poaching.

-enChoice, Inc. recently announced a partnership with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden Wildlife Protection Program.
+enChoice, Inc. recently announced a partnership with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden SPARK.

 How Can Technology Help Save the Rhinos?